 ** Tesio’s Nearco – the dynastic genetic bull universally changed the breed and he was the sire of all.

 Tesio recognized Nearco was brilliant but thoughtfully suggested not a true stayer.
 Franco Varola came to advise where Nearco’s progeny though brilliant at 2, the 3 year olds at end of the racing season did not show much interest thereafter.

-In general it can be said that many progeny today, containing within a high back-bred dosage of Nearco don’t really stick around for the long-term.
-Super-charged precocious, athletic at first brilliant….then, hmmmm somewhat fading.
+In general it can be said that many progeny today, containing within, high dosage(s) of Nearco, don’t stick around for the long-term.
+Super-charged precocious athletic & at first brilliant….then, hmmmm somewhat fading.